Colorless green ideas sleep furiously

 return tree

-to build new ASTs avoiding the ugly
+Use hygienic quasiquotes to build new ASTs avoiding the ugly AST API

 from macropy.core.macros import *